RafsanJany-44/Python-packages/dictRysan/ReadMe.md

 > - Converting a dictionary to .json .
 > - Converting a .json to dictionary.
 > - Show the all existing functions.
-> - Show any data type.
+> - Get any data type.
 > - Show how many types of values in the dictionary.
+> - Get the a component trhough index.
+> - Get index trhough key.

 ----------